ai-cherry/workbench-ui/README.md

 - CORS allows `http://localhost:3000` by default.
 - In production, set secrets and consider enabling `RESTRICT_MCP_PROXY` and `SAFE_COMMANDS_ONLY`.

+## 🛳️ GitHub Workflow (Simple)

+For day-to-day work, use SSH and a single sync command:

+1. Ensure your remote is SSH (it already is):
+   - `git remote -v` → `origin git@github.com:ai-cherry/workbench-ui.git`
+2. Push changes using the helper:
+   - `./scripts/git-sync.sh "feat: message"`
+3. CI runs type-check/lint/build (frontend) and backend tests automatically.

+Notes:
+- `.env.local` and `.roo/mcp.json` are gitignored; keep secrets there locally.
+- For managed tokens or GitHub App, see `docs/GITHUB_APP_SETUP_GUIDE.md` (optional).

 ### Using Cursor with MCP